Yamuna Eri

 Yamuna Eri ([jəmʉnɑː ʲeːɾɪ]; lit.
 Yamuna lake) is an ancient pond situated in Nallur, Jaffna, Sri Lanka.
 In 1948, it was listed as one of the protected archaeological monuments in the Jaffna District by the Sri Lankan government.

 One of the ruins of the Jaffna kingdom, Yamuna Eri is located near the Mantri Manai palace and the Cankilian Thoppu arch.
-According to the chronological historical book Yalpana Vaipava Malai, it was built during the reign of Jaffna Kingdom King Cinkai Ariyan Cekaracacekaran I. The text describes the King bringing sacred water from India's Yamuna River and mixing it with the water in the pond.
+According to the chronological historical book Yalpana Vaipava Malai, it was built during the reign of the Jaffna Kingdom King Cinkai Ariyan Cekaracacekaran I. The text describes the King bringing sacred water from India's Yamuna River and mixing it with the water in the pond.